handrews/jsonpointer-jsonschema-vocabulary/index.md

 ## Introduction

-This vocabulary replaces `"format": "json-pointer"` and `"format": "relative-json-pointer"` with more targeted assertions and annotations.
+This vocabulary is an alternative to `"format": "json-pointer"` and `"format": "relative-json-pointer"` with more targeted assertions and annotations.